 Other well-known radicchios are Radiccchio “Augustus” or Radiccchio “Aloutta.”
 The latter has red leaves with white veins.

 - Root chicory (Chichorium intybus var.
-Sativum) They are those types of chicory that are grown for their roots that are used for the production of chicory coffee and as a medicinal plant (See more information in the listing above)
+Sativum) They are those types of chicory that are grown for their roots that are used for the production of chicory coffee and as a medicinal plant (See more information in the listing below)

 Irrigation of Chicory

 Chicory should be watered in the growing season.
 During this time, it is desirable that the ground is kept moist, though, when the soil is deep, it can withstand drought.

 Chicory needs dry winters.
 It does not bear stagnation of water so you plant plant it in a soil with a good drainage.